jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-16.md

 This showed his intention to change the country's religion, which is the most difficult thing in the world.
 Before a religion is changed, the people's opinions must be changed.
 This was done by Luther, Calvin, John Knox, and others before the Reformation.

 King James then applied to the army.
 But he found that they did not sympathize with him.
-He, in return, told them that he would never again=
+He, in return, told them that he would never again:
 - bring down his sentiments to theirs, nor
 - consult them.

-By such practices=
+By such practices:
 - the Revolution was brought about, and
 - the family set aside because the whole nation favoured the Prince of Orange